martin-beran/fpga/mb50/README.md

 define a single name (implicitly or explicitly) multiple times in the same file.
 A name can be:

-- _unqualified_ – a single identifier; it refers to the global definition of the name; it is an error if there are multiple definition of the name in the whole program
+- _unqualified_ – an identifier prefixed by a period (`.id`); it refers to the global definition of the name; it is an error if there are multiple definition of the name in the whole program
 - _qualified_ – two identifiers separated by a period (`namespace.id`); it
   refers to the definition of `id` in a specific `namespace`
-- _local_ – an identifier prefixed by a period (`.id`); it refers to the definition of `id` in the current source file
+- _local_ – a single identifier; it refers to the definition of `id` in the current source file

+_Rationale:_ In the previous version, meaning of local and unqualified (global) identifiers was switched – global names were without the leading period.
+It is expected that the majority of references will be in the same file as a definition, therefore it is more convenient to write local references as plain names.

 Syntax of the assembler source is line-based.
 Empty lines and lines containing only whitespace and comments are ignored.
 Otherwise, a line can contain: